alanng10/class-lang/Docue/Article/Single/a.md

 # Single

-Single is program lang for effect.
+Single is program lang for program.
-Single is programming language for effect.
+Single is programming language for program.
 Single is object oriented.
 Single is class based.